jjeaton/remove-double-space/readme.txt

 This enables consistency in a blog with multiple contributors where one writer uses double spaces between sentences and another uses single spaces.

+No modifications are made to the post content itself, the replacement happens when the content is displayed to the user.

 == Installation ==

 1. Unzip `remove-double-space.zip`.